Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/00-introduction-meta.md

 ### Whole metagenome sequencing (WMS)

-Random parts of the all of genomes present in a sample are sequenced in WGS.
-We aim to find what organism, or taxonomic unit, they come from, what part of their genome they come from, and what functions they encode.
+Random parts of **all of the genomes** present in a sample are sequenced in WMS.
+We aim to find what organism, or "taxonomic unit", they come from, what part of their genome they come from, and what functions they encode.
+This can be done by cross-referencing the sequences obtained with databases of information.

-Depending on the complexity of the metagenome and the amount of sequencing done, we may be able obtain full individual genomes from WMS and a strong understanding of the functional capacity of the microbiome.
+If the metagenome is complex and deeply sequenced enough, we may even be able obtain full individual genomes from WMS. and a strong understanding of the functional capacity of the microbiome.

 For abundant organisms in a metagenome sample, there are likely to be enough data to generate reasonable genome coverage.
 However, this is not the case for low abundance organisms.
 Often deeper sequencing/ more total sequencing data is required to assemble the genomes of these organisms.
-If you research question can be addressed by considering the most abundant organisms, you need do less sequencing than if you question requires an understanding of the rarest organisms.
+If your research question can be addressed by considering the most abundant organisms, you need do less sequencing than if your question requires an understanding of the rarest organisms present.

-Depending on the question your dataset is trying to answer and how many samples you will need to sequence, the cost of both preparing the samples and the computational effort required to analyse them can become prohibitively expensive quickly.
+The cost of both preparing the samples and the computational effort required to analyse them can become prohibitively expensive quickly.
+Before starting you need to think carefully about the question your dataset is trying to answer and how many samples you will need to sequence to get one.
 This is especially the case when you are trying to include biological or technical replication in your experimental design.

 ### Amplicon sequencing

-An amplicon is a small piece of DNA or RNA that will be amplified.
-Amplicon sequencing is cheaper than WMS because only a smal part of the genome is sequenced.
+An **amplicon** is a small piece of DNA or RNA that will be amplified through PCR.
+Amplicon sequencing is cheaper than WMS because only a small part of the genome is sequenced.
 This makes it affordable to include additional replicates.

-Because only one small region is amplified through PCR, rather than the whole genome, the region needs to be present in all the individuals in the community that you want to identify.
-Consequently, we use 16S rRNA which is part of every bacterial and archaeal genome and is highly conserved, to identify bacteria and archeae.
-18S rRNA or ITS regions are the amplicons used to identify eukarotic organisms.
+The region being amplified needs to be present in all the individuals in the community being characterised, and be highly conserved.
+16 rRNA is often used for amplicon sequencing in bacteria for this reason (for eukaryotes 18S rRNA is used instead).

 For organisms that are well characterised, establishing identity can give you information about functional capacity of the community.
 For organisms which are not well characterised - and these are common in such samples - we will know little other than relative abundances in the community.